A Practice Guide for Amateur Violinists and Violists

 - Renewing Your Musical Practice: Challenges and Intentions for the New Year

-- Recommended reading: The Art of Practicing (Madeline Bruser), The Musician’s Way (Gerald Klickstein), Learn Faster, Perform Better (Molly Gebrian)
+- Learn Faster, Perform Better (Molly Gebrian)

 Building Technical Foundations